-Businesses across the globe feel the effect of cyberattacks and crimes.
-According to research conducted by Cybersecurity Ventures, the cost of cybercrime reached $6 trillion in 2021, and the damages are estimated to grow to $10 trillion by 2025.
+Businesses across the globe feel the effects of cyberattacks.
+According to research conducted by Cybersecurity Ventures, the cost of cybercrime reached $6 Trillion in 2021, and the damages are estimated to grow to $10 Trillion by 2025.

 Whether sensitive or personal data, companies seek efficient solutions to maintain network security and the confidentiality and security of their data and preserve sovereignty.
 But how?

 Cybersecurity reporting tools protect enterprises from various kinds of malicious attacks and cybercrimes.
 Cyber breaches are less of a question of ‘if’ and more of a question of ‘when.’
-Cybersecurity risk management strategies need to focus on how well they can proactively manage threats and respond with the help of these tools.
+Cybersecurity risk management strategies must focus on how well they can proactively manage security threats and respond with the help of these cyber tools.

 Before we walk you through the reporting tools you need, let’s investigate why it's crucial to leave behind legacy or spreadsheet systems for tools that utilize automation and are built for this digital age.